fredemmott/cpp-remapper/README.md

 4. Install Visual Studio 2019 or newer
 5. Open a terminal
 6. `./build.ps1 example`
-7. Run `example.exe`; run as administrator for HidGuardian support.
+7. Run `example.exe`; run as administrator for HidHide support.
    - If you're in powershell: `Start-Process -Verb runas example.exe`

 # How do I use this with another device?